 Financial Planner Re-Entry Initiative: Career Path for Professional Women in Financial Planning

-In December 2018, the CFP Board Center for Financial Planning published a comprehensive white paper detailing outcomes from the initial pilot of its Financial Planner Re-entry Initiative ("FPRI").
-The white paper, Financial Planner Re-Entry Initiative: Career Path for Professional Women in Financial Planning, discusses the pilot program’s model and its key components, initial hurdles, successes and outcomes shared by the participating firms, as well as insights from re-interns and firm program managers.
+In December 2018, the CFP Board Center for Financial Planning published a comprehensive report detailing outcomes from the initial pilot of its Financial Planner Re-entry Initiative ("FPRI").
+The report, Financial Planner Re-Entry Initiative: Career Path for Professional Women in Financial Planning, discusses the pilot program’s model and its key components, initial hurdles, successes and outcomes shared by the participating firms, as well as insights from re-interns and firm program managers.

-As of the date the white paper was published, the FPRI program had reached a total of 11 completed internships, with 10 interns converted to full-time positions, resulting in a strong 91% conversion rate.
+As of the date the report was published, the FPRI program had reached a total of 11 completed internships, with 10 interns converted to full-time positions, resulting in a strong 91% conversion rate.

 - Leadership support